 An example of a negative customer journey in a supermarket is not getting help finding a product.
 In this situation, most staff members either don’t want to help because they don’t care or they can’t due to management overburdening these employees.
 You won’t have either of these problems at Trader Joe’s.

-Continuing with Trader Joe’s customer-centric infrastructure, this company wants its employees to show up happy and ready to help customers.
+Continuing with Trader Joe’s customer-centric marketing strategy, this company wants its employees to show up happy and ready to help customers.
 That’s why it encourages workers to help new and repeat customers find whatever they need, even if that means a few things don’t get cleaned right away.
 Having this focus on a slightly more laid-back environment also gives Trader Joe’s a competitive advantage in the hiring department.

 In closing, taking a more customer-centric marketing approach can do nothing but help your company.
 By focusing on important customer-centric metrics, you can gain more potential customers and retain them with ease.